 Gas is generally caused by the bacteria in our gut when they ferment upon certain types of carbohydrates.
 Different bacteria prefer different types of carbs for food - some like simple sugars like cane sugar, lactose, simple starches in white potatoes or refined flours, or dried fruit.
 Bacteria that like simple sugars tend to be less beneficial to our health, but not all of them are bad.
 If we eat a lot of simple sugars a lot of the time, these bacteria will overgrow and cause chronic digestive issues.
-Other bacteria, generally the ones that are good for our health, like complex carbohydrates and fibers contained in fibrous plants and whole grains, also called "prebiotics".
+Other bacteria, generally the ones that are good for our health, like complex carbohydrates and fibers contained in fibrous plants and whole grains.
+These fibers are often called "prebiotics".
 The more prebiotics we eat, the more we feed these beneficial bacteria, and the more they educate our immune systems to work properly.
 The not-helpful bacteria are usually the ones that like to produce the most gas, so a first step can be to cut out simple sugars and instead eat more fruits and vegetables.
-Sometimes eating fiber can cause bloating temporarily as our gut bacteria population shifts to favor the helpful species, so gas is not alway a bad thing.
+Sometimes eating fiber can cause bloating temporarily as our gut bacteria population shifts to favor the helpful species, so gas is not always a bad thing.
 But when it happens, here's some herbs that can help.

 Some excellent bitter herbs are artichoke leaf, dandelion root, burdock root, angelica root (which is also carminative), chamomile (also carminative and nervine, making it excellent for colicky babies), horehound (also carminative and expectorant for the lungs), elecampane (carminative and expectorant), and many more.
-In Europe, some cultures take "aperitifs" before or after meals, and in the US the hippest hipster bars are getting into bitters.
-But before the turn of the 20th century, doctors, pharmacists and healers of all kinds would suggest bitters for indigestion all over the Western world (as shown in the label at the top of this article).
-So it's an old remedy that's making a comeback because it just works so well, and there are not drugs that can do what it does.
-They also can be used to relieve gastric reflux/ heart burn.
-It's easy to make your own bitters with alcohol or vinegar, but you can also buy it from a few companies.
+In Europe, some cultures take "aperitifs" before or after meals, and now in the US, the hippest hipster bars are getting into bitters.
+But before the turn of the 20th century, doctors, pharmacists and healers of all kinds would suggest bitters for indigestion all over the Western world.
+It's an old remedy that's making a comeback because it just works so well.
+There are no pharmaceuticals that do what bitters can do.
+Bitters also relieve gastric reflux/ heart burn by encouraging the pyloric sphincter to close properly.
+It's very easy to make your own bitters with alcohol or vinegar, but you can also buy it from a few companies.
 I recommend Urban Moonshine.

 Other great anti-inflammatory herbs for tea are marshmallow leaf, comfrey leaf, and plantain leaf.
 Each of these is demulcent (gooey) and soothing, helping to coat the gut tissue and protect it from irritants.
-These can also help rebuild a deficient mucosal lining that has been degraded by chronic inflammation (which leads to "leaky gut" or increased intestinal permeability).
+These can help rebuild a deficient mucosal lining that has been degraded by chronic inflammation (which leads to "leaky gut" or increased intestinal permeability).
 For leaky gut in particular, comfrey root is the best.
-It's good in tea (steep in warm or cook water, but not hot water) or in tincture.
-It's the slimiest, gooey-est herb I know of, and contains allantoin which helps speed up healing and tissue proliferation.
+Confrey is good in tea (steep in warm but not hot water) or in tincture.
+It's the slimiest, gooeyest herb I know of, and contains allantoin which helps speed up healing and tissue proliferation.
 It also has prebiotic fiber to feed good bacteria.
-It needs to be used sparingly however, because the root contains pyrrolizidine alkaloids, which are liver-toxic in large doses.
+Comfrey needs to be used sparingly however, because the root contains pyrrolizidine alkaloids, which are liver-toxic in large doses.
 Use at moderate doses for only a few weeks at a time, or small doses for up to one or two months, then take a break.
-Do not use if you have liver disease.
+Do not use comfrey if you have liver disease.

 If you are interested in setting up a consultation with me that includes personalized herbal and nutritional advice, please click here for more information.